CPAP Lawsuit Settlement and Verdicts

 Philips launched the recall based on evidence that the PE-PUR sound abatement foam used in the devices was breaking down, causing users to inhale tiny foam particles.

 The particles from the foam contained several chemicals that are known to be toxic and carcinogenic.
-Potential health hazards from inhaling these foam particles could include airway inflammation, kidney, liver, and other organ damage, and lung or respiratory tract cancer.
+Potential health hazards from inhaling these foam particles could include airway inflammation, kidney, liver, and other organ damage, as well as lung or respiratory tract cancer.

 What is significant about the 2021 date, as all this is in 2024, is that there is a CPAP statute of limitations that may be coming up in the spring in states with a three-year statute of limitations.
 The key words there are “may be” because there are a lot of exceptions to the statute of limitations and many cases that may have a later – and certainly much earlier – deadline.
 But passing the three-year statute of limitations is a significant date in mass tort.
 Why?
 Because it gives the defendant less to worry about when it comes to newly filed cases after the three-year statute of limitations has passed.